 Three months after the coup attempt, in the winter of 1991, the premier issue of Montage* was released.
 It was spectacularly anti-climatic.
 The mystery of the Soviet Union had already diminished, and all of the original Montage staff had moved on.
 I had left a month after our return to the United States.
 Mark and Susan had turned Montage into more of a journal, like The New Yorker, than a periodical that featured photography, like* National Geographic.
 That didn’t suit me or my career.
 After I turned over three binders full of my photographs from Russia, we parted amicably.

 Fortunately, the press exposure that Montage received before we left for Russia had captured the attention of many magazine editors.
 A few of them were kind enough to take a chance and send me on photography assignments around the globe.
 With each trip, I screwed up less and learned a bit more.

-In 1992 the second issue of Montage was released.
+A second issue of Montage was released.
 No one from the original staff was involved in its production.
-A few months later, the magazine was shuttered forever.
+A few months later there was an announcement that the magazine was going to be shuttered.
 The news struck me with a pang of nostalgia.
-From my closet I dug out a box of outtakes, pictures I had edited out of the magazine's collection due to blatant technical mistakes or that I had deemed visually too weak to be published.

 I found an outtake version the image below in a box I dug out of my closet, it was overexposed almost to the point of transparency.
 I didn’t think twice about it, but a close friend, Michelle Hiller, found the photograph compelling.
 If only it was darker.
 It was then I remembered that I had bracketed the exposure and a good version existed in the Montage office, in the massive collection I turned in at the end of the assignment.
 I could break in and steal it back.
 Michelle and I both laughed.